By Grace Kibe

 Classroom Management

 Novice teachers strive to have effective classroom management skills that contribute to self-development, positive student relationships, and their love and commitment to the profession (Ekici, Gunhan, & Anilan, 2017).
 However, due to a dearth in teaching experience and pedagogical knowledge, some novice teachers execute ineffective classroom management practices that generate teacher stress and professional burnout, emotional exhaustion, student low achievement, and essentially teacher turnover (Wang, Hall, & Rahimi, 2015).
-Therefore, it is critical for novice teachers to develop effective classroom management practices so that learning can take place in the classroom, students are active and engaged in the learning process, and teachers are zealous to carry out student centered teaching practices.
+Therefore, it is critical for novice teachers to develop effective classroom management practices so that learning can take place in the classroom, students are active and engaged in the learning process, and teachers are zealous to carry out student-centered teaching practices.

 Teacher Self-Efficacy and Classroom Management

 Teacher self-efficacy in classroom management refers to teachers’ beliefs about their capabilities to organize and execute actions that lead to a positive learning environment (Poulou, Reddy & Dudek, 2019).
 Teacher self-efficacy for classroom management is a key predictor of effective classroom management strategies (Lazarides, Buchholz, & Rubach, 2018).
-Highly efficacious teachers employ an effective system of rules to improve student behavior, encourage student autonomy, and student engagement (Zee & Koomen, 2016).
+Highly efficacious teachers employ an effective system of rules to improve student behavior and encourage student autonomy and student engagement (Zee & Koomen, 2016).
 Novice teachers should develop high teacher self-efficacy beliefs so that they are able to impart information to students in a manner they can understand to the extent they can transfer the acquired knowledge to address real life problems in their communities and prospective careers.

 Tips for Effectively Managing Classrooms